adcosta17/somrit/README.md

 ## Example Usage and Test Data

 An example snakemake file that can be used to run all 4 somrit modules for a single sample is provided in the ```example_snakemake``` folder.
 While each of somrit's modules is described in more detail below the example snakemake file provides a simple way to run all 4 somrit modules in their default settings, and can be used as a base for modification by the user if they need to adjust parameters or include multiple samples.
 Test data in the form of a BAM file and fastq of reads is provided in the ```test_data``` folder.
 The ```test_before.bam``` are the alignments of the reads in the ```test.fastq.gz``` file to GRCh38 prior to realignment, with the ```test_after.bam``` being the realigned BAM file.
+Note if running the test data as is only chromosome 11 should be specified in the ```project_config.yaml```.

 ```
 cd example_snakemake